-Very Good Good Fair Poor Sec Section 1: Mission and Planning Oversight Α. Each committee member has received a copy of our committee charge. В. Proposals brought before our committee are evaluated to ensure that they are consistent with our committee's charge.
+Very Good poog Fair Poor Sec tion 1: Mission and Planning Oversight Α. Each committee member has received a copy of our committee charge. В. Proposals brought before our committee are evaluated to ensure that they are consistent with our committee's charge.
 C. The committee periodically reviews, discusses, and if necessary recommends changes to the committee's charge to ensure that it remains current and relevant.
-D. The committee periodically reviews, discusses, and if necessary recommends changes to the Quality Assurance Performance Improvement Plan (QAPIP) and supportive policy statements.
-E. The committee provides support to organizational efforts to integrate a performance improvement philosophy into the everyday work of the F. organization.
-Committee members are active and effective in representing WMCMH's г. quality oversight interests.
-G Our committee supports and assists the WMCMH Executive Director in ٥. achieving the WMCMH mission.
-Sec ction 2: Quality Oversight A. The committee reviews and discusses performance reports that provide comparative statistical data about WMCMH services. В. The committee reviews feedback from community partners including residential homes, the LRP, DHS, referral sources, community agencies, and others, regarding WMCMH's overall performance as a service provider.
-C. The committee effectively communicates performance data to WMCMH staff and other stakeholders (communicates improvements and challenges within and outside the organization).
-Sec ction 3: Committee Effectiveness JC. and the committee circuit circuit A. The committee evaluates its own performance and the individual performance of each committee member. В. Committee members work for the overall good of the organization and those we serve.
-The frequency and duration of committee meetings are appropriate.
-D. The committee chair ensures that members have equal opportunity to participate, meeting time is used appropriately, and agenda items are addressed with adequate discussion. Ĕ. Committee members receive the agenda and back-up materials well in advance of meetings.
-F. Committee members come to meetings well prepared.
+D. The committee periodically reviews, discusses, and if necessary recommends changes to the Quality Assurance Performance Improvement Plan (QAPIP) and supportive policy statements. Ε. The committee provides support to organizational efforts to integrate a ۲. performance improvement philosophy into the everyday work of the organization.
+F. Committee members are active and effective in representing WMCMH's quality oversight interests.
+G. Our committee supports and assists the WMCMH Executive Director in achieving the WMCMH mission.
+Sec tion 2: Quality Oversight Α. The committee reviews and discusses performance reports that provide comparative statistical data about WMCMH services. В. The committee reviews feedback from community partners including residential homes, the LRP, DHS, referral sources, community agencies, and others, regarding WMCMH's overall performance as a service provider.
+C. The committee effectively communicates performance data to WMCMH C. staff and other stakeholders (communicates improvements and challenges within and outside the organization).
+Sec tion 3: Committee Effectiveness A. The committee evaluates its own performance and the individual performance of each committee member. В. Committee members work for the overall good of the organization and those we serve.
+C. The frequency and duration of committee meetings are appropriate. ט.
+The committee chair ensures that members have equal opportunity to participate, meeting time is used appropriately, and agenda items are addressed with adequate discussion.
+E. Committee members receive the agenda and back-up materials well in L. advance of meetings. an and an incompan

-Very Good Bood Fair Poor Sec ction 4: Individual Self-Assessment A. I prepare for meetings, attend meetings, participate in committee discussions and assume a fair workload when applicable. В. I deal fairly and appropriately with other committee members.
+Very Good роо5 Fair Poor F. Committee members come to meetings well prepared.
+Sec ction 4: Individual Self-Assessment A. I prepare for meetings, attend meetings, participate in committee discussions and assume a fair workload when applicable. В. I deal fairly and appropriately with other committee members.
 C. I support the committee chair in fulfilling the committee charge.
 D. I maintain privacy regarding information discussed in committee meetings.
 E. I am satisfied that no conflict of interest exists in my service as a committee member.
 F. As a committee member, I act as a liaison between WMCMH and the community, representing the interests of both.